rioter00/MAGD488/WeeklyWriteup.md

 :---------|---------
 Recorded all voiceover materials | Editing, cleaning, cataloging all usable takes.

-	Discussion: I've decided to change the 'character' from Drow to Brown Orc.
+	Discussion: I've decided to change the 'voice' of the Brown Orc to Pirate.